easonwong-de/JFrameMaker_plus_Alpha/README.md

 # JFrameMaker_plus_Alpha
-Updated version of JFrameMaker, with overhauled workflow and UI design.
+Updated version of JFrameMaker, with overhauled workflow and UI design